If you’re looking for how to prepare for a sales interview, you’re in the right place.

 So lie if you have to, but don’t tell the interviewer that their job is the only sales position you are interviewing for.

-You need to show them you’re excited about this stuff if you want them to hire you.
+You need to show them you’re excited about landing this job if you want them to hire you.

-So raise your energy level a bit for the interview and try to match the person you’re speaking to.
+So raise your energy level a bit for your sales interviews, and try to match the person you’re speaking to.
 If they’re energetic and excited, add a bit of that to your own communication.